 They were into the “you had a weapon you denied having and we are arresting you” drama.
 She was arrested and taken to jail and went to court and was convicted and faced a year in prison in an open and shut case.
 I might be a little upset over this if I was her.
-I might kill my brother.
+I might blame my son-in-law.
 But this is not what she did.

 When we got to Juanita’s mother’s house we realized we didn’t have a key.
 It is hard to pay attention to a spy and try and break into a house at the same time so I tied her to a tree.
 She complained about the ants, but didn’t receive any sympathy from me.
 “Should have thought about that before you hid in the backseat of our car.”
 Nowadays I could be charged with and convicted of forcible confinement.
 Probably could have then too, but that was in the States and they have the statute of limitations so I can tell you about this event without risk of jail.
 Don’t ask me about my misspent youth in Canada, however.
 There is no expiry date on stupidity and its consequences here.

 Once or twice a year we would return to Tucson to visit.
 Often on those return visits I would ride along with Garry, one of the wedding ushers.
 He was with Tucson City Police.
 In the course of the ride-alongs we took a number of people to the Pima County Jail and had encounters with many people that I thought deserved to be taken there and a few that I thought I would like to beat half to death with a flashlight before taking them there.
 But Garry has a much better temperament than me and made a much better policeman than I could ever be.
-Nevertheless it was all interesting.
+Nevertheless, it was all interesting.
 I could write for hours about these experiences, but will just tell you about two young ladies we took to jail on two different occasions.

-Juanita was a church secretary in a large Baptist church in Tucson when I met her.
+Juanita was a church secretary at a large Baptist church in Tucson when I met her.
 A couple of days after I met her we went to lunch with her boss, the pastor, and a few other people at an upscale restaurant called Ye Olde Lantern.
 Lunch prices were okay, but you might not want to go there for dinner unless it was a special occasion.
 In any case it was definitely a respectable establishment.
 The sort of place you would go to lunch with the pastor of a large Baptist church and his secretary and other staff members and their wives.

 Garry asked her if she was herself and she was and he explained he had a warrant for her arrest.
 This surprised her somewhat, but the ensuing discussion sorted it all out.
 She had a dog.
 The dog did not have a license.
 She got a ticket for having a dog, but no license for said dog.
 She bought a license and thought that was the end of the matter.
 It wasn’t.
 The ticket had a fine that was required to paid by a certain date.
 It hadn’t been.
 Not being paid in time the fine escalated and a warrant was issued for her arrest.
 That’s the way criminal enterprises work.
 You pay us our money or we send people with guns to your door.
 Try it sometime.
 Don’t pay what the government says you owe them.
 And here we were.
 Well, only one of us had a gun.
-Once in a while in a tense situation Garry would loan me a big flashlight but other than those times I was only armed with my wit, but learned at an early age not to be too witty around cops so was pretty well armless on the ride-alongs.
+Once in a while in a tense situation Garry would loan me a big flashlight but other than those times I was only armed with my wit, but learned at an early age not to be too witty around cops so was pretty well armless as a ride-along.

 The young lady appeared respectable and harmless, but rules is rules.
 If you have the money ($250 IIRC) we can take you to city hall and you can pay the money and we will bring you back home.
 Nope, not the kind of money a coffee hostess at Ye Olde Lantern keeps at home.
 Her parents weren’t home and didn’t keep that kind of money in the cookie jar.
 ATM’s were not commonly used those days.
 She phoned around to friends and they were mostly not home or didn’t have that kind of money either individually or cumulatively.
 Since you don’t have the money, we will take you to jail and tomorrow maybe somebody will sort it all out for you.
 Being so eminently respectable Garry cut her some slack and allowed her to go to her room and change into something more respectable than shorts and a halter top.
 Apparently if he had any concerns at all about the risks of her going to her room it wouldn’t have happened.
 So off we went to jail.
 We got to leave after processing her there.
 She didn’t.

-A few years later we were back in Tucson again and I was riding along with Garry.
+Another time we were back in Tucson and I was riding along with Garry.
 We got called to a convenience store.
 Thieves will walk into a convenience store, grab a 24 pack of beer out of the cooler and run out of the store with it and drive away to sell it to others at a less than market price.
 These thieves ran out of the store into the presence of a police car just happening to pull into the convenience store parking lot.
 That officer was going to process one of the thieves.
 We were called to take the other.
 She was a tiny, twentyish Latina who could have passed for fourteen.
 In processing her we saw a rap sheet that included arrests for thefts, prostitution and a few other common crimes.
 She sucked up to us and told tall stories about having cancer and other things that would cause sympathy in a more gullible pair.

 We left the research location and took her to Pima County Jail.
 The jail was a newer version of the one I had been to before, but it still had a crowd of people waiting around to be processed.
 In we came with our little Latina.
 She squealed in delight when she saw some of her friends from past incarcerations.
 “Oh!
 How are you!
 Haven’t seen you in a long time!” and so on.
 No tears running down her cheek when we left her.
 She was home with friends.
 Basically the same jail.
 Much worse circumstances in terms of likely length of incarceration, but far different reaction.

 Back in Canada I dealt with a local money lender.
 He would loan money on second mortgages to my clients when I sold real estate in my early adulthood.
 He was said to have gotten his stake running a dance hall out in the country.
 The dance hall probably wasn’t especially profitable, but the liquor he sold without the benefit of a license was quite profitable.
-Hugo was a bootlegger.
+Hugo was a successful bootlegger.

 Hugo explained his problem to the judge.
 He had tickets to go back to Switzerland for a visit.
 He didn’t want to cancel his trip and lose the value of the tickets, but he didn’t want to pay the fine either.
 “Go to Switzerland, Hugo.
 Serve your time when you get back.
 We know you are good for it,” the judge is rumoured to have said.
 Gotta love small towns.
 Gotta love a diminutive Swiss man who knew what he wanted out of life and was willing to sacrifice a little jail time to move towards his goals.
 I might or you might not share those goals or those trade-offs, but you have to admire the focus and clear thinking and the calmness to accept both ends of the stick you pick up.
 They are a set after all.
 When you pick up one end you get the other.